michaelmayer-hpe/Labs/Docker/README.md

 4.Run the script deploy the application.
 5.Update the config.js file to allow access to the public ip.
 6.Eventually update swift config to recach swift.

+This is the end of this lab for now, we hope you enjoyed it.

+Github issues and pull requests to improve this lab are welcome.